Best Rotary Hammers: Drill and Chisel More Efficiently

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 You may have drilling and chiseling projects at home that call for a rotary hammer.
 A rotary hammer is a versatile tool that can drill through drywall and concrete slabs.
-Since picking the best rotary hammer can be challenging, we’ve reviewed three great options to help you make an informed buying decision.
+Since picking the best rotary hammer can be challenging, we’ve reviewed some great options to help you make an informed buying decision.

 If you’re searching for a powerful rotary hammer that does an excellent job without making a lot of noise, this is the one.
 Its vibration control is easy to work with, despite pushing out 2.4 foot-pounds of impact energy.

 - Three-finger trigger lets you change hammer speeds (0-4,000 bpm; 0-900 rpm)